pvinis/stevenhicks.me/workshops/test-driven-javascript.md

 # Building Quality JavaScript With Test-Driven Development

-If you're interested in me leading this workshop at your company, [I'd love to hear from you!](mailto:steven.j.hicks+workshops@gmail.com)
+If you'd like me to present this workshop at your company, [I'd love to hear from you!](mailto:steven.j.hicks+workshops@gmail.com)

 ## [Slides]()